 - miter saw, or hand saw

 To get started making your grain scoop sconce, first grab your piece of duct.
 I found this at the local home improvement store for about $8.
 I chose this length because I planned to make several.

 Before you get started, be sure to put on protective gloves.
 Safety first!
 Then, I traced my scoop onto the duct using my Sharpie.
-Now, I realize that it is highly likely you don’t have a scoop to trace.
-So you’re going to draw a sort of a domed semi-circle that is 14″ L x 9″ H. However, you can create yourself a template using an empty cereal box, heavy craft paper, or cardstock to make it easier.
+While I realize that it is highly likely you don’t have a scoop to trace, you’re going to draw a sort of a domed semi-circle that is 14″ L x 9″ H. However, you can create yourself a template using an empty cereal box, heavy craft paper, or cardstock to make it easier.

-After you’re done tracing, grab your tin snips and cut.
+Last, after you’re done tracing, grab your tin snips and cut.
 Be careful!
-I love these snips because I’ve used them when I was siding our home, making my lanterns, and so many other past projects.
+I love these snips because In the past, I’ve used them when I was siding our home, making my lanterns, and so many other past projects.

 Once you’ve cut our duct, use your drill with a 3/8″ drill bit to make a hole in the center and about an inch or so down from the top.
 Then, place a piece of scrap wood behind it to catch the bit when it punches through.

 Next, using a bit same or smaller size than your roofing nail, make 6 holes evenly spaced starting at the corners and 1/8″ up from the bottom edge.